• Skip to primary navigation

 how to fill prepared crust with pumpkin pie filling

-Once the pie crust is shaped you’ll need to freeze it for 15 minutes.
+Once the pie crust is shaped and in the pie pan you’ll need to freeze it for 15 minutes.
 You want it to be really cold before it hits the hot oven!

 Then it’s as simple as whisking the filling together, pouring it into the crust and baking.